Volmarg/personal-management-system-front/docs/docs/getting-started/installation.md

 ## Get the projects

 ::: warning
-Always use latest released versions on both sides, only then it can be guaranteed that everything works fine.
+Always use latest versions (release / tag) on both sides, only then it can be guaranteed that everything works fine.

-**Example to avoid**:
-- backend running `5 months old` version,
-- frontend running on `latest` version,
 :::

 **Clone backend project**